 Typhoon Haiyan, reported by media outlets as one of the strongest tropical cyclones in recorded history, made landfall on November 8 in Samar, central Philippines.

-World Vision has launched an emergency response to help affected vulnerable children and families.
+World Vision has an emergency response in progress to help vulnerable children and families affected by Typhoon Haiyan.

 World Vision has already assisted more than 145,000 people with emergency supplies of food, clean water, and essential non-food items.
 Eventually, World Vision aims to help 400,000 people in Cebu, Samar, Leyte, Iloilo, Capiz, Antique, and Aklan.

 Nearly 6,000 people in the central Philippines were killed, and millions more were affected and displaced after Typhoon Haiyan left a wake of utter destruction.

 About 9.5 million people were impacted, according to the UN Office of the Coordination of Humanitarian Affairs.
 Haiyan wreaked havoc on the country’s telecommunications, agriculture, and transportation infrastructure, delaying recovery and relief efforts.

 The greatest immediate needs for typhoon survivors are food, clean water, and temporary shelter.

 World Vision launched one of its largest relief operations in five decades of ministry in the Philippines to help nearly 400,000 people affected by the disaster.

 More than 200 local staff members mobilized to help provide food, blankets, mosquito nets, tarps, hygiene kits, and emergency shelter.